Flag This Hub

 How to make teh tarik video

-Authentic Recipes from Malaysia (Authentic Recipes Series)
+Authentic Recipes from Malaysia: [Malaysian Cookbook, 62 Recpies] (Authentic Recipes Series)

 This book is perfect for one who is looking for exotic foods recipes and or culinary adventures.
 Complete favorites Malaysian recipes such as roti canai, curry, laksa, noodles, popiah, sambal, satay, etc. Well written and illustrated with beautiful pictures, easy to follow recipes and great price.